 Caddies often work seven days a week, walking the course looking for the slightest advantage for their golfer/boss.
 The hard work offers plenty of reward if things go right, and not much security if things go wrong.
 Still, it's easy to see why so many seek so few opportunities to carry someone's bag on a Sunday.

-Oh and one more small piece of interesting trivia: The richest person at this year's US Open was a caddie.
+Oh and one more small piece of interesting trivia: The richest person at the 2014 US Open was a caddie.
 One of the caddies was actually a billionaire.
 That happened because one of the qualifiers chose his father Scott McNealy to be his caddie.
-McNealy was one of the founders of Sun Microsystems and has a personal net worth estimated at $1 billion dollars 🙂
+McNealy was one of the founders of Sun Microsystems and has a personal net worth of $1 billion dollars 🙂